foonathan/lex/README.md

 ## Documentation

-> A full reference documentation is WIP, look at the comments in the header files for now.
+Tutorial and reference documentation can be found [here](doc/doc.md).

 ### Compiler Support